-- Homes should have well articulated facades by providing at least one indentation or projection reflected in the floor plan which is mirrored in roof plan.
-The projection or indentation should be at least 450mm deep (excludes garages); - A minimum of two (2) wall materials or colours (excludes doors & windows).
-Choose from: painted face brick, render; mini orb; face brick in redish aubin tones; "primeline" weatherboard cladding or Toodyay stone or replica stone in rugged/random profile in a mix of aubin, brown and/or warm cream tones.
-(Note: Single course cream face brick in selected shades are permitted.
-Smooth two course limestone blocks will not be considered where visible from a street or public space.)
-Colours and materials shall reflect the supplied palette. - All homes on lots 10.5m width or less shall have a minimum ground floor plate (brick courses) height of 31c (ie; 28 c eaves) for the majority of the front façade (excluding.
-Homes on corner lots should extend the minimum height for walls for at least 3m and/or where a projection or indentation in the floor plan permits a logical change in wall height (see 3.2.4). - To ensure the architectural character is incorporated into the design of homes, a minimum of 3 of the following character features shall be used in any primary elevation: - 1. a verandah or balcony which is a minimum 40% of the width of the façade (excluding garage or carport) x 1.5m deep with the longest portion parallel to the street.; - 2. a substantial entrance feature to pronounce the main entry to the dwelling.
-Choose from: arched portico with piers and separate roof; arbor, gate house with gable roof or an open pergola; - 3. a roof feature for example, but not limited to: gable-end wall; gambrel; pitch over 27° or dormer windows; - 4.
-Toodyay stone or replica to be applied to a feature element such as blade wall, supporting pier, chimney or other architectural feature which is consistent with the character: - 5. vertically proportioned windows in awning or sash style; - 6. arched windows and doors; - 7. architectural moulding, corbelling or quoining - 8. rendered plinths and bands to the entire facade - 9. metal deck roof (see 3.2.3 for permitted colours); - 10. other character features consistent with the theme may also be accepted. - Parapet walls to side boundaries must not protrude forward of the fascia or above the soffit line of the roof (unless covering off the eaves line of the front façade).
+- Homes should have well articulated facades; - 1. provide at least one indentation or projection reflected in the floor plan which is mirrored in roof plan.
+The projection or indentation should be at least 450mm deep (excludes garages); OR - 2. provide a verandah roof which is separated from the main roof by a minimum of 1 brick course. - A minimum of 25% of façades are to be painted light cream ie; weatherboard cladding, render, face brick, verandah posts etc. (Refer to the colour/material palette for paint colours.) - Wall materials shall be selected from the following: rendered or painted brickwork, face brick in redish, aubin tones, weatherboard and Toodyay stone or replica stone.
+Stone shall be a rugged/random profile in a mix of autumn, brown, and/or warm cream tones.
+(Note: Cream brick or smooth two course limestone blocks will not be considered where visible from a street or public space.)
+Colours and materials shall reflect the supplied palette. - Homes shall have a minimum ground floor plate height (brick courses) of 31c (ie; 28 c eaves) for the majority of the front façade.
+Homes on corner lots should extend the minimum height for walls for at least 3m and/or where a projection or indentation in the floor plan permits a logical change in wall height (see 3.2.4). - All windows to the front facade shall be vertically proportioned.
+Windows shall be aluminium or timber framed in awning or sash style.
+Other window shapes may be considered provided they are segmented into vertical panels or include decorative features in keeping with the theme such as Georgian glazing bars.
+Choose frames from the following colours or finishes: stained or varnished timber, white, off white, pale cream, anotech grey or black. - A verandah or balcony which is a minimum 40% of the width of the façade (excluding garage or carport) x 1.5m deep with the longest portion parallel to the street. - To ensure the architectural character is incorporated into the design of homes, include a minimum of 1 (one) of the following traditional Avon Valley detailing elements; - 1. double timber posts or federation piers supporting verandah; - 2. double sidelight glazing entry door; - 3. increased roof pitch (minimum of 27 degrees) to exaggerate the height of the dwelling; - 4. gable-end (consider introducing a painted weatherboard element to the gable-end to add interest); - 5. arched windows & doors; - 6. moulding, corbelling or quoining (preferably of brick or stone) to windows & doors; - 7. rendered plinths and bands to the entire façade; - 8. traditional chimney visible from the street; or - 9. window hoods. - Parapet walls to side boundaries must not protrude forward of the fascia or above the soffit line of the roof (unless covering off the eaves line of the front façade).